theHostileNegotiator/KWBandage/PatchNotes.md

 4. All air units faced the same direction when docked
 	* Reoriented direction of landing pads, based on the Air Tower (AKA, facing away from the center)
 		* Changed order to represent Air Tower
-5. Geometry is inaccurate being to large
+5. Geometry is inaccurate being too large
 	* Adjusted geometry to be more representative of the model
 6. Build, ReallyDamaged and Rubble Model uses multiple Normal mesh instead of singular Skin mesh
 	* Changed model